Skip to Content

 Propanediol is a humectant made from renewable corn sugar.
 It’s the more natural version of petroleum-derived propylene glycol.

 Not only is propanediol less sticky than vegetable glycerin, but it’s also less hygroscopic, meaning it absorbs less water from the air.
-As a result, it gives this setting spray recipe just the right amount of hydration without a greasy feel.
+As a result, it gives this setting spray recipe just the right amount of hydration without a greasy feel – perfect for summertime.

 How to use this setting spray